10. Shawn Michaels (w/ Sensational Sherri) vs El Matador (Tito Santana), WrestleMania VIII

 Tito drags him back into ring with headlock.
 Michaels eventually fights by forcing rope break in the corner and hitting Brock-style shoulders into corners.
 HBK had cool punches early and the Bionic elbow.
 Santana punches resulting in another nice bump by Michaels and goes back to headlock for bulk of the match.
 They tease various escapes and pinfalls out of it.

-Gorilla Monsoon: “Highly unlikely your going to pin anyone with a side-headlock.
+Gorilla Monsoon: “Highly unlikely you’re going to pin anyone with a side-headlock.
 In all my years I’ve never seen anyone pinned with a side-headlock”

 Bobby Heenan: “I’ve pinned a few people with it.”